calipho-sib/nextprot-docs/news/2022/12/20/SVG export of features and improvement in function prediction traceability.md

-##SVG export of positional features
+##New functionality of the feature viewer: SVG export

 Users can now download a .svg image of the positional features they are exploring using the feature viewer